 ADVANCED NETWORK ARCHITECTURE AND PROGRAMMING WITH LAB

-Students must demonstrate knowledge and know how to understand aspects related to
+The student must demonstrate knowledge and know how to understand aspects

 advanced networking with sensor networks, from strategies at the MAC level to applications, with which to navigate

 among the techniques of acquisition, management and analysis of sensor data in a both theoretical and practical context.
-Furthermore, students must demonstrate knowledge and know how to understand advanced aspects of systems and distributed architectures
+Moreover, the student must demonstrate knowledge and know how to put into practice the main electronic devices for the application of IoT such as, Arduino and Raspberry PI.

-For the students of Applied Informatics it is necessary to have acquired the knowledge
+For students of Applied Informatics it is necessary to have acquired the knowledge

 and the skills transmitted by the following courses: Programming I, Programming II, Operating Systems, Algorithms